-We have substantially completed our audit of your financial statements and subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Audit and Standards Committee Meeting on 19 January 2022, as detailed in Appendix D. These outstanding items include:
+We have substantially completed our audit of your financial statements and subject to outstanding queries being resolved, we anticipate issuing an unqualified audit opinion following the Audit & Standards Committee meeting on 18 January 2023 as detailed in Appendix D. These outstanding items include:

-- · completion of our testing of property valuations; - · receipt of management representation letter; and - review of the final set of financial statements.
+- · receipt of management representation letter; and - · review of the final set of financial statements.